Remains identified as those of missing Virginia woman

 RICHMOND, Va. — The state medical examiner has identified human remains found last week as those of a Virginia woman missing since last month.

-News outlets report the Office of the Chief Medical Examiner in Richmond says the remains are those of 43-year-old Amy Renee Fabian of Cumberland County.
-Fabian’s remains and a stolen Ford F-350 truck were found last Thursday in a wooded area in Mecklenburg at an intersection just above North Carolina.
+Media outlets report Office of the Chief Medical Examiner in Richmond says the remains are those of 43-year-old Amy Renee Fabian of Cumberland County.
+Fabian’s remains and a stolen Ford F-350 truck were found Thursday in a wooded area in Mecklenburg at an intersection just above North Carolina.

-Fabian hadn’t been seen since 29-year-old Matthew T. Broyles of Powhatan County was found dead in her home May 24.
+Fabian had not been seen since 29-year-old Matthew T. Broyles of Powhatan County was found dead in her home on May 24.

-Forty-one-year-old George W. Knisley IV of Carroll County, Maryland, was arrested that evening after a police chase in Raleigh, North Carolina, and charged with first-degree murder in Broyles’ death.
-Knisley was Fabian’s ex-boyfriend.
+A Maryland man was arrested that evening after a police chase in Raleigh, North Carolina, and charged with first-degree in the death of Broyles.
+That man, 41-year-old George W. Knisley IV of Carroll County, Maryland, was Fabian’s ex-boyfriend.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.